RedHatWorkshops/openshiftv3-workshop/README.md

 * Lab 18.
 [Changing code on the fly](18-changing-code-onthefly.adoc)
 * Lab 19.
 [Creating a Pipeline](19-creating-pipeline.adoc)
 * Lab 20.
 [Deploy a .NET application](20-deploy-dotnet-app.adoc)

+## Provisioning

+If you are looking for how to use and deploy these labs please check the [instructions](instructor_instructions.md).

 <!--
 ########################################